by John Salt - Updated September 2021

 I'm very likely in the minority here, but to me, not having SAFE does two things equally well.

-It forces you to quickly & properly learn the balancing act of hovering a collective pitch helicopter and it allows you to learn correct setup to tame one down over relying on electronics to do it for you.
+you to learn correct setup to tame one down over relying on electronics

 If you want 3 axis accelerometer electronic help, cross the 330X off your list.
 If you really want to learn how to fly a CP heli out of the gate like we all used to, keep it on.